kenjennings/Atari-Breakout76/README01AssetEstimation.md

 **COLOR**:

-The Breakout arcade game is output only in black and white video.
+The Breakout arcade game display is black and white video.
 However, colored plastic strips placed horizontally on the screen over the Bricks add "color" to the display.
 Each pair of Brick rows is provided a different color.
 From top to bottom: red, orange, green, yellow.
 A blue plastic overlay is provided for the Paddle row.
-The picture below is the color representation from an emulator:
+The picture below is the color representation from the Breakout emulator:

 ![Game Color Pixels](Breakout_cl_startup_crop_to_underscan.png?raw=true "Game Color Pixels")

-**Note from Capt Obvious**: Since the plastic overlay covers the width of the screen, the Borders are also colored at those row positions, and the Ball is colored when it passes through those rows.
+Looking at the screen as a whole leads to the conclusion that the game needs a graphics mode that displays seven colors.  (background/black, white, the four brick colors, and blue for the Paddle/bottom border.)
+This is incorrect when the screen display is considered from the point of view of how the Atari generates a TV display. ntation section.

-Looking at the screen holistically leads to the conclusion that the game needs seven colors on the screen.  (background/black, white, the four brick colors, and blue for the Paddle/bottom border.)
-This is incorrect when the screen display is considered from the point of view of the Atari's graphics capabilities.
-This will be discussed later in the Implementation section.
+**Note from Capt Obvious**: Since the plastic overlay covers the width of the screen, the Borders are also colored at those row positions, and the Ball is also colored when it passes through those rows.

 ---